rachaelbabister/blush-bakes-blog/README.md

 ![Recipe Header](readmefiles/images/screenshots/recipe-header.png)

 - RECIPE DETAILS: Underneath the image are the recipes ingredients and method.
-Some recipes may have information paragraphs from the author, and so to help with user accessibility, there is a Jump to Recipe button so it auto scrolls to the actual recipe.
+Some recipes may have information paragraphs from the author, and so to help with user accessibility, there is a Jump to Recipe button, so it auto scrolls to the actual recipe.

 ![Recipe Details](readmefiles/images/screenshots/recipe-details.png)